Carne de Porco à Alentejana

 - 02

-Use a slotted spoon to scoop the pork out of the marinade, letting the excess liquid drain off.
-Save every drop of the leftover liquid.
-Pat the pork cubes slightly dry with a paper towel.
+Use a slotted spoon to scoop the pork from the marinade, letting excess liquid drain off, and pat the meat somewhat dry.
+Save every drop of the remaining liquid marinade.

 - 03

 Melt the lard in a wide, heavy-bottomed pan over medium-high heat.
-Once shimmering, add the pork in a single layer—do this in batches to avoid overcrowding.
-Let the meat sear undisturbed for 3 to 4 minutes to build a dark, caramelized crust, then flip.
+Add the pork in a single layer—working in batches if necessary so you do not overcrowd the pan—and let it sear undisturbed for three to four minutes to build a dark, caramelized crust.

 - 04

-Return all the browned pork to the pan and pour the reserved liquid marinade directly over the hot meat.
-Use a wooden spoon to scrape up all the dark, flavorful bits stuck to the bottom.
-Let the liquid boil and reduce by half, about 5 to 7 minutes.
+Return all the browned pork to the pan and pour the reserved liquid straight over the hot meat.
+Scrape up the dark, flavorful bits stuck to the bottom, and let the liquid rapidly reduce by half to thicken the sauce.

 - 05